DhananjayPorwal/Resume/README.md

 ## Aditya Mehta

-I am a Global production assurance engineer working as administrator of Ab Initio, WebSphere, LINUX/RHEL infrastructure.
-Looking for the challenging projects in data warehousing and Big data technologies.
+I am an data ETL (Extraction, Transformation, Load) specialist & infrastructure administrator for ETL tools Ab Initio, Talend, IBM WebSphere, RHEL with 3.3 years' IT industry experience in Business intelligence field in Financial and banking domain.
+Looking for the challenging projects in data warehousing, ETL and Big data technologies.

 ## Experience

-Total work experience in Information Technology industry: 3.2 years
+Experience in Information Technology industry: 3.3 years

 **Organization: Infosys Limited** <br />
 **Duration: Oct 2016 to present** <br />